fraterrisus/walkthroughs/aethus/items.md

 *Where:* Cultivated from [Cleansed Mycelia](#cleansed-mycelia) in a [Grow Bed](#grow-bed).

 Used to manufacture your own [Injectors](#injector) in the [Biology Lab](#biology-lab).

 {% endaethusitem %}
+{% aethusitem 'Ionization Sub-System', 'Ionization Subsystem' %}

+*Where:* One of the Lockers in the Control Room of Iota.

+You can't get into the Control Room without passing through a very strong electromagnetic field, which causes Roland to make funny noises.
+Fortunately there's a replacement one of these things sitting in a Locker; popping it back into the EM shields makes the problem go away.

+{% endaethusitem %}
 {% aethusitem 'Jaspite Bar' %}